LaneCommunityCollege/aspects_apache24/README.md

 * ```aspects_apache24_mods```: Dictionary of modules that you wish to enable or disable.
 Remember to ensure the correct package is installed before you try to use them.
 * ```aspects_apache24_httpdconf```: Blocks of apache configuration.
 Use this to modify the defaults set by the distribution.
 These are sorted by key.
 Override blocks by setting the key value to ```""```.
 * ```aspects_apache24_vhosts```: Blocks of apache vhost configuration.
 Use this to add new vhosts.
 These are sorted by key.
 Override blocks by setting the key value to ```""```.
+* ```aspects_apache24_other_vhosts_log_enable```: On Debian family systems, enable or disable the other_vhosts.log file.
+Default is True for enabled.
+Set to False for disabled.
+Needs a manual apacher restart to apply changes.
 * ```aspects_apache24_listen_ports```: A list of ports that selinux should allow apache to listen on.

 ## Example Playbook